 How does it work?

 When using a public network, the same users on the same network are assigned a gateway where all the internet traffic are sent for proper routing.
 It’s like the main exit door from a building where a guard filters everything that goes in and out.
 To you, this means that the gateway administrator has access to all your internet traffic – which are sent in clear text if you are not using VPN or https.

 Now, if it’s not the gateway administrator, it can be anyone using the same network as you who will pretend that his computer is now the gateway, thereby sending everybody’s traffic to his computer so that all he has to do is read.
 Scary?

 But what kind of information can they read?

 I already smile in my corner.
 I give you the Wi-Fi connection information/credentials and give you a seat.
-You then setup your Wi-Fi and go checking your Gmail, Yahoo, MSN or whatever e-mail provider account.
-You go the the e-mail provider sign-in login page and enter your credentials and boom!
+You then set up your Wi-Fi and go checking your Gmail, Yahoo, MSN or whatever e-mail provider account.
+You go the e-mail provider sign-in login page and enter your credentials and boom!
 I also got your credentials by listening to your internet connection.

 Pretending to be you…